metacpan/metacpan-cpan-extracted/distros/P/Plack-Middleware-Greylist/README.md

 This is the default maximum number of hits per minute before requests are rejected, for any request not in the ["greylist"](#greylist).

 Omitting it will disable the global rate.

+## retry\_after

+This sets the `Retry-After` header value, in seconds.
+It defaults to 61 seconds, which is the minimum allowed value.

+Note that this does not enforce that a client has waited that amount of time before making a new request, as long as the number of hits per minute is within the allowed rate.

 ## greylist